Cuban migration to Philadelphia

 "In 1870 the number of Cuban immigrants increased to almost 12,000, of which about 4,500 resided in New York City, about 3,000 in New Orleans and 2,000 in Key West.
 The causes of these movements were both economic and political, which intensified after 1860, when political factors played the predominant role in emigration, as a result of deteriorating relations with the Spanish metropolis."

 Philadelphia in the 19th century had one of the lower immigration rates on the east coast when compared to more densely populated cities such as New York or Tampa.
-"Philadelphia reached its peak of 27 percent foreign born in 1870" and a proportion of this immigrants were Cubans.
+"Philadelphia reached its peak of 27 percent foreign born in 1870" and a portion of these immigrants were Cubans.

 Background

 Starting as early as 1848 Cuban Immigrants came to the U.S. to escape the changing social and political landscape of their home island.
 The Spanish Empire, which laid claim to Cuba in 1492, began imposing new policies on the Cuban government that prevented Cubans from taking any positions in government.
 Spain's goal was to reassert their dominance over Cuba through political pressure and the imprisonment of any Cubans who would rebel against them.
 Following this string of stringent ordinances war broke out for Cuban independence in 1868 with the beginning of the Ten Years' War.